davewalker5/NetworkCalculator/docker/README.md

 Requests are sent using the POST verb.

-### Subnet into a Specified Number of Networks
+### Subnet Into a Specified Number of Networks

-The request body is in text/json format can be supplied in  forms, depending on the format in which the IP address is specified:
+The request body is in text/json format and can be supplied in several forms, depending on the format in which the IP address is specified:

 ```
 {